berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

          *minor )   ;

 to discover which version of GLX is available.
-Upon success, major and minor are lled in with the major and minor versions of the extension im- plementation.
+Upon success, major and minor are filled in with the major and minor versions of the extension im- plementation.
 If the client and server both have the same major version number then they are compatible and the minor version that is returned is the minimum of the two minor version numbers.

-major and minor do not return values if they are speci ed as NULL.
+major and minor do not return values if they are specified as NULL.

 glXQueryVersion returns True if it succeeds and False if it fails.
 If it fails, major and minor are not updated.

-3.2.2 Con guration Management
+3.2.2 Configuration Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The constants shown in Table 1 are passed to glXGetCon g and glX-
+The constants shown in Table 1 are passed to glXGetConfig and glX-
 ChooseVisual to specify which attributes are being queried.

 +----------------------+---------+-----------------------------------------------+